 This studentship is available to students from all around the world who pursue the program.
 Studentships are awarded within the Department of Bioengineering.

 Imperial College London is a public research university located in London, United Kingdom.
 Its founder, Prince Albert, envisioned an area composed of the Victoria and Albert Museum, Natural History Museum, Royal Albert Hall, and the Imperial Institute.

-Applications Deadline: June 29, 2019
+Applications Deadline: June 29, 2021

 Applicants must meet the following criteria:

-- Entry onto the PhD programme requires an undergraduate degree at 2:1 level or higher and, normally, a master’s degree with merit or higher (or non-UK equivalents) in engineering, or any of the physical sciences or mathematics.
+- Entry onto the Ph.D. program requires an undergraduate degree at 2:1 level or higher and, normally, a master’s degree with merit or higher (or non-UK equivalents) in engineering, or any of the physical sciences or mathematics.

 - Language Requirements: Applicants must meet the universities’ English Language Requirements.